 TfL's debt level is high, but stable and predictable.
 TfL's debt rose to £9.7 billion at the end of fiscal year 2015-16, or 159% of operating revenue, from £9.2 billion the previous year.
 Increases in debt are agreed in the multi-year funding settlements with the Department for Transport (DfT).
 DfT approves and establishes limits for TfL's debt projections, subject to requirements of prudence and affordability required under the Prudential Code.
 Between 2016-17 and 2020-21, TfL can borrow £3.2 billion.
-Favourably, the most recent funding settlement gives TfL flexibility to roll borrowing capacity into future years, meaning debt will grow only when fund are required.
+Favourably, the most recent funding settlement gives TfL flexibility to roll borrowing capacity into future years, meaning debt will grow only when funds are required.
 In the past each year's borrowing cap was 'use it or lose it', meaning that TfL would borrow regardless of current cash need, incurring unnecessary interest costs.

-TfL guaranteed a number of loans linked to Public-Private Partnership (PPP) contracts.
-In the last few years its policy has been to bring these PPP contracts back "in-house."
+TfL has guaranteed a number of loans linked to Public-Private Partnership (PPP) contracts.
+In the last few years some of these PPP contracts were brought back "in-house."
 TfL's project management exposure has substantially decreased as a result.
 TfL's total retirement benefit obligations, which currently are not included in TfL's debt stock, were at £3.3 billion in 2015-16, or approximately 37 % of total revenue.
 The latest full actuarial valuation of the TfL Pension Fund was carried out as at 31 March 2015, which showed a deficit for funding purposes of £396 million.

 TfL benefits from a diverse investor base and may borrow from the Public Works Loan Board (PWLB, statutory body operating within the UK Debt Management Office and an executive agency of the UK Government's Treasury Department), which could also act as a lender of last resort for the entity and hence mitigate the threat of liquidity shocks.
 TfL has a £5 billion European Medium Term Note (EMTN) programme, updated in July 2015, of which £3.6 billion was outstanding as of August 2016.
 In April 2015, TfL issued its first green bond (£400 million) under the EMTN programme.
 For short-term liquidity needs, its European Commercial Paper programme of £2 billion allows for rapid and flexible access to liquidity at rates under LIBOR.
+TfL signed in 2015 a £500 million corporate loan facility with Export Development Canada for financing rolling stock; £250 million was drawn down in January 2017 and a further £150 million will be received in FY2017-18.
+TfL has further facilities with the European Investment Bank totaling £1.5 billion, £1.4 billion of which is planned to be drawn between 2016-17 and 2018-19.

 TfL had approximately £3.3 billion of cash and cash equivalents at FYE2016, which are primarily held as funding for capital expenditures in the business plan.
 This cash includes £1.8 billion set aside for Crossrail funding that will be spent over the next couple of years.
 The reserves are not ring-fenced and may be used for debt service payments or other costs of TfL and its operating subsidiaries.
 In addition, internal liquidity has historically been strong, particularly as funds are generally secured in advance of major project expenditures.
-Furthermore, TfL has a policy of maintaining a minimum of £250 million in cash available on any business day.
+Furthermore, TfL has a policy of maintaining a minimum of £250 million in cash available on any business day, though these cash balances and policies are being reviewed.